kingsotn/MindMapGPT/README2.md

 -   [x] never mind i just copied a github lib and got react to work both as a popup and as a webpage

+Thur Mar 14:

+- [x] implemented a MutationObserver for Dom Elements
+- sessionId for each chats (saved as a useState var)
+- Mutation Observer now listens for mutations in the dom (as in new elements appended), and then identifies them as either user Input (even), chat Output (odd)
+- okay fixed the mutation observer using sessionId saved states. but I used a very inelegant way of listening constantly with interval

+- okay now working on ChatNode() backend, then frontend

+- [ ] more things needed to check: see if we can grab the network sources for more metadata
+- [ ] update states of the chat data required for the UI
+- [ ] do the UI for the node creation, and fix the UI!

 -   [ ] class Node() and its properties (look for obsidian for inspiration)

     -   [ ] create